josephwilk/codemash2014/README.md

 # Welcome to the world of SOUND

+HELLO!

 ###codemash

 HELLO and welcome to the wonderful world of SOUND.